kyma-project/community/concepts/eventing/backend-crd.md

 ## Discovery

-Eventing users should have the ability to discover the supported Eventing backends and their corresponding configurations.
+Eventing users must have the ability to discover the supported Eventing backends and their corresponding configurations.

 There are multiple options to provide Eventing backends discovery: